cravenhoff/microsoft_beginner_js/js_variables.md

 * Block scope - similar to let.
 * Cannot be changed - Const is an immutable variable type.
 * Available "after" the declaration - similar to let.

+## What Variable Declaration Type to Use and When?
+Since all three variable declarations essentially achieve the same result - create a variable, which ones should we use and when should we use them.

+Right off the bat, it's recommended to use just **const** and **let**.
+This ensures avoiding conflicts with scope when using var.

+Generally speaking, it is advised that const be the main variable declaration type used over let.
+The let keyword shoud only be used when dealing with loops, which often times will require variable reassignment after every iteration, something const cannot achieve.